tldr-pages/tldr/pages/common/nrm.md

 # nrm

+> NPM registry manager.
-> Nrm(npm registry manager) can help you easy and fast switch between different npm registries, now include: npm, cnpm, taobao, nj(nodejitsu), rednpm.
+> Helps to easily switch between different npm registries.

-- List all the registries:
+- List all registries:

 `nrm ls`

-- Change registry to registry:
+- Change to a particular registry:

 `nrm use {{registry}}`